 So, as we have blanketed the Puget Sound region with our suburban and urban expansion, they are now so interconnected that rats have the day.
 And as a result, Seattle gets the dubious distinction of one of the rattiest cities in America.
 We need to quicken our wits and learn how to deter rats and other pests, how to control them when they present themselves and how to prevent them long term from our homes and businesses.

 View our video: Why So Many Rats in the Greater Seattle / Puget Sound Region?

 Cascade Pest Control has the experience to know how rat, mice and other rodents behave and how to control them.
 We’re also familiar with rat and mouse damage—to cars, stored items, food, house insulation, electrical wiring and more.
 Cascade knows when to trap or bait rats and mice.
-And when you want to seal them out have Cascade Pest Control provide your home with reliable rat, mouse and rodent exclusion.
+And when you want to seal them out have Cascade Pest Control provide your home with reliable rat, mouse and rodent proofing.